codio-content/Coding_with_Python-2D_Lists/.guides/content/Reading-from-a-2D-list-d4ba.md

 ];
 ```

 There is no need to write the code like this.
-It could all be on one line but we added the line breaks to make it more readable.
+It could all be on one line but the line breaks were added to make it more readable.

 ## Lengths
-Python makes looping through lists easy, but if you do want to find out how many elements are in a list use the `len()` function.
+Python makes looping through lists easy, however, if you do want to find out how many elements are in a list use the `len()` function.

 ## Loop through everything
 You can see that we actually have a *nested loop* inside another loop.